Lawrence, Fields land on title stage after lobbying to play | Times Leader

 “Both were mostly quiet, taking everything in” as rising Georgia prep quarterbacks, Veal said in a phone interview.
 “Until it was time to speak up.”

-The quarterbacks felt it was time during the offseason, and now they’ll square off in the when Clemson takes on Ohio State in the Sugar Bowl on Friday night.
+The quarterbacks felt it was time during the offseason, and now they’ll square off in the College Football Playoff semifinals when Clemson takes on Ohio State in the Sugar Bowl on Friday night.

 It was their off-field actions that helped set up the the showdown.